 Never attempt entry without prior preparation

 Multiple convictions will be visible at the border.
-Attempting to downplay or omit convictions creates a misrepresentation inadmissibility under IRPA s.40 — a separate, 5-year bar that cannot be overcome by rehabilitation.
+Attempting to downplay or omit convictions creates a misrepresentation inadmissibility under IRPA s.40, a separate inadmissibility that lasts 5 years and is not resolved by criminal rehabilitation.

 Understand your exact inadmissibility tier before approaching any border crossing.
 Know your IRPA section (s.36(1), s.36(2)(a), or s.36(2)(b)) and whether deemed rehabilitation applies (it almost certainly does not with multiple convictions).